TheGoodBear/Python-WCS-Django-Plants/README.md

 Sample data
 -----------
- After having done django migrations (creation of data structure), sample data can be found in Documents/SQL scripts/DataSample.sql (the script can be run, for example, in DBeaver or SQL Console)
+ After having done django migrations (creation of data structure), sample data can be found in SQL scripts/DataSample.sql (the script can be run, for example, in DBeaver or SQL Console)

  Note that creation of django superuser must be done as usual (no user included in sample data)